 - Spread the word of the issue to others

-If you would like to find out more about how we could help you tackle the plastic problem, please contact our apparel expert Susan Harris or complete the form below.
-We have experts who have worked with many organizations within the apparel industry who are here to help you make an informed decision.
+If you would like to find out more about how we could help you tackle the plastic problem, please contact our apparel expert Susan Harris on the form below.
+We have experienced experts who have worked with many organisations within the apparel industry who are here to help you make an informed decision.